-Based on the implementation of FAS ASC 740-10, Accounting for Uncertainty in Income Taxes, the Organization has determined that no amounts are required to be accrued for taxes or related penalties and interest for any tax positions taken through June 30, 2015.
+YCI follows the provisions of uncertain tax positions addressed by FAS ASC 740-10 Accounting For Uncertainty in Income Taxes.
+YCI has no uncertain tax positions at June 30, 2017, for which the ultimate deductibility is highly certain but for which there is uncertainty about the timing of such deductibility.
+The Organization recognizes interest accrued related to unrecognized tax benefits in interest expense and penalties in operating expense.
+YCI has determined that no amount is required to be accrued for taxes or related penalties and interest for any tax position taken through June 30, 2017.

-8. Subsequent Events
+7. Subsequent Events

-Subsequent events have been evaluated through August 28, 2015, which is the date the special purpose combined financial statements were available to be issued.
-(See Note H)
+Subsequent events have been evaluated through August 29, 2017, which is the date the special purpose financial statements were available to be issued.